 "Trouble?"
 Cor said.

-"Two Narnians aided a Calormene in abducting the crown prince of Archenland," Aravis said slowly.
+"Two Narnians aided a Calormene in abducting a prince of Archenland," Aravis said slowly.
 "Am I correct?"

 "That isn't what happened at all!"
 Bree said, stamping a forehoof in annoyance.

 "But it's what some of the Great Council would prefer to imagine instead of the truth," Cor said, his shoulders slumped.
 "They still have Corin," he added plaintively.
-"I don't see why people expect me to fit their every wish any more than my brother did when he was Father's heir."
+"I don't see why people expect me to fit their every wish any more than my brother did when he was Father's only heir, and the Council confirmed him when he was only nine."

-"Because you care enough about your country to try," Aravis said.
+"Because you care enough about your country to try accommodating its people, even the idiots," Aravis said.
 "Which may have been foolish, in retrospect, but what is done is done and no one can return to rewrite the path of her youth with the knowledge of her age.
 We will make haste to Cair Paravel and take responsibility for what we have done."

 Cor straightened in Bree's saddle, drinking strength from Aravis's words.
 "Yes," he said.
 "You're right.
 There are things I need to make clear, and now is better than never."